 With the increase in scope of work, the Authority's workforce also has increased from only one employee at its inception to a peak of 15 FTEs.
-In the current biennium, the agency is authorized a maximum of 14 FTEs.
-All agency personnel are located in the William P. Clements State Office Building in Austin, Texas.
-A copy of the Authority's organizational chart illustrating the Authority's size and structure is included as Appendix A.
+For the current biennium, the Authority is authorized a maximum of 15 FTEs.
+All Authority personnel are located in the William P. Clements State Office Building in Austin.
+A copy of the Authority's organizational chart illustrating the Authority's structure is included as Appendix A.